Escape Lounge at MSP Leaving Priority Pass

 Bad news for those of you who are Priority Pass holders (cardholders of the Amex Platinum, Citi Prestige, or Chase Sapphire Reserve cards).
 This weekend, I received a message from reader Erin S., that she was told by Minneapolis-St. Paul (MSP) Escape Lounge staff that they were leaving the Priority Pass network on June 14th.
 This was later confirmed on Reddit.

 The MSP Escape Lounge, which opened last fall, is my home airport lounge and probably one of the best lounges in the Priority Pass network.
 The departure from Priority Pass is likely due to American Express recently announcing that the Escape Lounges (BDL / MSP / OAK) would now be accessible with the American Express Platinum card.
-Learn more about this card and other travel rewards cards here.

 I would assume that American Express paid them quite handsomely for the partnership, in an effort to bolster their network of lounges including the top tier American Express Centurion lounges.